 – Smith, 249

 I went to Amazon, bought myself a copy, and packed it in my suitcase to Switzerland the moment it arrived.
 I remember being struck by the image on the cover: Smith in a café, seated with her camera and a cup of coffee.
-She has her elbow on the table, and her jaw propped on her hand.
+She has her elbow on the table, and her jaw propped on one hand.
 But what is she looking at?
 I ask myself.
 To what does she direct her gaze?
 I desperately wanted to know.
 And I wanted Patti with me on that journey to the mountains, amidst all that snow.

 On the eleventh of February I hoisted my suitcase onto a train, and took it straight to Birmingham International, where I had planned to meet my friend Patricia.
-The coincidence that I had one Patricia by my side and another in my bag that evening only struck me much later, but in that particular moment we were both too eager and distracted by our mutual excitement.
+The coincidence that I had one Patricia by my side and another in my bag only struck me much later, but in that particular moment on that particular evening, we were both too eager and distracted by our mutual excitement.
 As we sat on the plane, ready for take off, Patricia turned to me and said, “How is this the first time we’d ever boarded a flight together?”
 I looked at her, struck by the length of our friendship, and told her I didn’t know.
 I met her the same way I met Sophia and Micca, at our induction meeting to the Writing Programme one afternoon, and the rest is history.

 Loss is a key theme, whenever I think about these girls.
 I remember Micca telling me in first year about the passing away of her uncle, and how, over the course of second year, Patricia remained anguished over the breakdown of her first relationship.
 I recall the darkness of sorrow in Micca’s poetry, and the emptiness and failure that permeates the characters in Patricia’s fiction.
 And there is that one memory of Sophia, in third year, when I was an exchange student at the University of Tokyo, and Sophia had come to visit during her reading week.
 It was her first morning in Japan, and she had gone out of my room to Skype with her boyfriend.
-She then came back in, sat on my bed, and began to sob over the certainty she had lost her ability to write.
+She then came back in and sat on my bed, sobbing over the certainty she had lost her ability to write.
 “I don’t know who I am anymore,” she’d said to me.
 “Who am I?”